Extending the Tavis-Cummings model for molecular ensembles -- Exploring the effects of dipole self energies and static dipole moments: Introduction

 The observed effects of molecular \gls{esc} and \gls{vsc} are often discussed phenomenologically by adapting models such as the Rabi model~\cite{Rabi1937-jq}, the Dicke model~\cite{Dicke1954-sq}, the \gls{jc} model~\cite{Jaynes1963-re}, or the \gls{tc} model~\cite{Tavis1967-op}.
 However, all of these models were developed to describe single atoms or atomic ensembles represented by \gls{tls}.
 The addition of nuclear degrees of freedom to the \gls{jc} model and the \gls{tc} model makes it possible to describe processes in the presence of \gls{esc} as non-adiabatic processes~\cite{Kowalewski16jcp,Galego15prx,Fabri2024-om}.
 These models are also used to simulate large molecular ensemble sizes, due to their simplified description of the coupling and molecules~\cite{Groenhof2019-nz,Hernandez2019-tu,Reitz2020-hl,Schutz2020-en,Tichauer2021-mk,Campos-Gonzalez-Angulo2023-bk}.
+Moreover, it has been demonstrated that the concept of non-adiabatic transitions can even be applied to \gls{vsc} \cite{Szidarovszky2021,Fischer2022}.

 However, most of these models do not take into account static dipole moments or the feedback of the light field on the electronic structure.
-It has been demonstrated that both static dipoles and a self-consistent treatment of the electronic structure in the presence of the photon field can be crucial for the description of polaritonic chemistry \cite{Schafer2020-cb,Sidler2022-cg,Sidler2023-vm,Schnappinger2023-hh,Ruggenthaler2023-aa,Schnappinger2023-wp,Horak2024-cd}.
-In addition, the \gls{dse} gives rise to a cavity-induced interaction between molecules in an ensemble and depends on the relative molecular orientation in the ensemble \cite{Sidler2023-vm,Schnappinger2023-hh,Haugland2023-rt,Horak2024-cd}.
-In recent years, established electronic structure methods have been generalized to include the effects of quantum light-matter interactions~\cite{Haugland2020-xh,McTague2022-xl,Schnappinger_2023} and used to determine the polaritonic states of molecule-cavity hybrid systems based on the full non-relativistic Pauli-Fierz Hamiltonian~\cite{tokatly2013time,jestadt2019light,Schaefer2020,Ruggenthaler2023}.
+It has been demonstrated that both static dipoles and a self-consistent treatment of the electronic structure in the presence of the photon field can be crucial for the description of polaritonic chemistry \cite{Schafer2020-cb,Sidler2022,Sidler2024,Schnappinger2023-hh,Ruggenthaler2023,Schnappinger_2023,Horak2024-cd}.
+In addition, the \gls{dse} gives rise to a cavity-induced interaction between molecules in an ensemble and depends on the relative molecular orientation in the ensemble \cite{Sidler2024,Schnappinger2023-hh,Haugland2023-rt,Horak2024-cd}.
+In recent years, established electronic structure methods have been generalized to include the effects of quantum light-matter interactions~\cite{Haugland2020-xh,McTague2022-xl,Schnappinger_2023} and used to determine the polaritonic states of molecule-cavity hybrid systems based on the full non-relativistic Pauli-Fierz Hamiltonian~\cite{tokatly2013time,jestadt2019light,Schafer2020-cb,Ruggenthaler2023}.
 These ab initio methods are more accurate but because of their computational cost, they are limited to single molecules and small molecular ensembles.

 In this manuscript, we build on the framework of the molecular \gls{tc} model to include both static dipole moments and \gls{dse} contributions, while using only field-free molecular properties.
 The starting point is the non-relativistic Pauli-Fierz Hamiltonian in the length gauge.
 However, since we want to study systems with static dipole moments, the separation into "matter" and "photon" degrees of freedom is no longer trivial~\cite{Castagnola2023-tb,Welakuh2023-ap}.
 We discuss how this ambiguity of light and matter can be partially circumvented by a \gls{cs} transformation~\cite{Klauder-1985,Haugland2020-xh,Foley-2023,Castagnola2023-tb}.
 Based on this \gls{cs} Hamiltonian we derive a generalized \gls{tc} Hamiltonian for a molecular system coupled to a single-cavity mode under \gls{esc} conditions.